thoelf/Linux-Stream-Player/server_install.md

 cd into ```.../camilladsp-<version number>/target/release```

-## Getting the binary file - Alt 2: Download an already compiled file
+## Getting the binary file - Alt 2: Download the already compiled program
 Download the compiled program file:<br/>
 ```wget https://github.com/HEnquist/camilladsp/releases/<the release of your choice>```